When you work on a project, one of the keys to success is aiming for an ambitious but achievable goal.

 However, depending on your preference, the project scope can also include:

 - Project assumptions: any thoughts or initial ideas that the team might have before the project started.
 Could be used for later reference to see if the assumptions turned out to be true or not.
+You can keep them in work management tool.

 - Anything outside of the scope that the team deems (in)directly relevant to the project.